shoelace-style/shoelace/docs/pages/components/copy-button.md

 ### Custom Labels

-Copy Buttons display feedback labels in a tooltip.
-You can change the labels by setting the `copy-label`, `success-label`, and `error-label` attributes.
+Copy Buttons display feedback in a tooltip.
+You can customize the labels using the `copy-label`, `success-label`, and `error-label` attributes.

 ```html:preview
 <sl-copy-button